 You must have a phone number and email address on file to use your online account.
 If we don't have your phone number and email:

-• You will lose access to your online account.
+- You will get locked out of your online account.

 We are working to make your account safer.
 MFA helps us verify that the person signing into the account is the authorized user.